 The Immaculate Reception.
 Babe Ruth’s walk-off Grand Slam.
 The mischievous escapades of a favorite team mascot.
 Few forms of entertainment evoke emotion, create loyalty, and ignite thrills like competitive sports.
-JRA had the great pleasure of working on three sports projects in 2019, and though each approached the subject from a different angle, they all had a common goal – put the guest at the center of the action.
+JRA had the great pleasure of provindg sports attraction design for three projects in 2019, and though each approached the subject from a different angle, they all had a common goal – put the guest at the center of the action.

 So how do you create attractions that make the visitor feel like they’re at the plate, on the field, or in the mascot suit?

 When the Louisville Slugger Museum & Factory wanted to re-imagine their popular tour, they presented JRA with a unique challenge: immerse guests into the process of creating their iconic bats without disrupting factory production.
 The solution?
 Take signature elements of the production line off the factory floor and make them more accessible to the guest, while still remaining authentic to the brand’s personality, process, and people.